Donald J. Wright LPC, MAEd, NBCC, CADCIII

 Pam Pearce is a wife, mother, and a person living in long-term recovery (24 years).
 She takes advantage of every opportunity to share her passion for the gifts and hope recovery has given her.
 She wants all to know that hope and healing are possible.

-She has been honored and recognized at the local, state, and national levels for her work in prevention and recovery awareness and supports.
-She was recognized as the Volunteer of the Year in the West Linn Wilsonville School district for her work with youth to engage, empower, and educate them on drug/alcohol prevention.
-She was chosen in 2018 as the Freedom Award winner given by DePaul Treatment Centers.
-An honor given to those who help battle the stigma of addiction by sharing their story of recovery and giving back to the community in a meaningful way.
+She has been honored personally and professionally at the local, state, and national levels for her work in prevention and recovery awareness and supports.
+Recognized as the Volunteer of the Year in her local school district, where her work to engage, empower, and educate youth on drug/alcohol prevention started.
+Chosen in 2018 as the Freedom Award winner given by DePaul Treatment Centers, an honor given to those who help battle the stigma of addiction by sharing their story of recovery and giving back to the community in a meaningful way.

-Most recently, Pam co-founded two new projects that will serve teens and their families.
-The first is Family Inspired Recovery, an Alternative Peer Group model.
+Most recently, Pam co-founded two new projects that will serve teens and their families who find they need recovery support.
+The first is Family Inspired Recovery (FIR), an Alternative Peer Group model.
 FIR is a community of families growing and healing from the effects of teen substance use and other high-risk behaviors.
-The other organization Oregon Recovery High School Initiative, a coalition of recovery advocates, educators, health system professionals, and business leaders committed to launching the first recovery high school, Harmony Academy in Oregon for students impacted by substance use disorders.
+The other organization in which Pam is a co-founding member the Oregon Recovery High School Initiative, a coalition of recovery advocates, educators, health system professionals, and business leaders committed to launching Oregon’s first recovery high school, Harmony Academy.
 Both organizations are the first of their kind in our state.
-It is Pam’s mission to create communities where families can grow and heal from the effects of teen substance use and other high-risk behaviors.
-Pam believes that her passion for helping teens and families has become a story of redemption.
+It is Pam’s mission to create communities where families can grow and heal from the effects of substance use disorders and other high-risk behaviors.

 John Cates, MA, LCDC